Happy

 This article is from the magazine “Routes and Places.”

-A land where art, culture, tradition and nature coexist in harmony.
-A journey among landscapes that inspired painters, Roman ruins and medieval villages, to be savored at a slow pace, thanks to two wheels and a boat along the Rhone.
+A land where art, culture, tradition and nature live in harmony.
+A journey among landscapes that have inspired painters, Roman ruins and medieval villages to be savored at a slow pace, thanks to two wheels and a boat along the Rhone.

 Group of Girolibero cyclists posing smilingly with orange bikes in front and wooden bridge raised behind